Unboxed-Software/solana-react-native-counter/README.md

 export const useAuthorization = () => React.useContext(AuthorizationContext);
 ```

-### 6. ProgramProvider.tsx
+#### 6. Create ProgramProvider.tsx

 The last provider we need is our program provider.
 This will expose the counter program we want to interact with.

 Since we're using the Anchor TS client to interact with our program, we need the program's IDL.
 Start by creating a root-level folder called `models`, then create a new file `anchor-counter.ts`.
-Paste the contents of the [Anchor Counter IDL](../assets/counter-rn-idl.ts) into this new file.
+Paste the contents of the [Anchor Counter IDL](https://github.com/solana-foundation/developer-content/blob/main/public/assets/courses/unboxed/counter-rn-idl.ts) into this new file.

 Next, create the file `ProgramProvider.tsx` inside of `components`.
 Inside we'll create the program provider to surface our program and the counter PDA.